-To determine whether these group and user already exist, and if necessary, to create them, follow these steps:
+To determine if this group and user already exist, and if required, to create them, follow these steps:

-To determine whether the oinstall group exists, enter the following command:
+1. To determine if the oinstall group exists, enter the following command:

+'''

 more /var/opt/oracle/oraInst.loc

+'''

 If the output of this command shows the oinstall group name, then the group already exists.